 896 Special Problems in Sedimentology and Stratigraphy Fall, Spring, Summer.
 1 to 4 credits.
 A student may earn a maximum of 6 credits in all enrollments for this course.
 R: Open only to graduate students in the Department of Geological Sciences.
 Approval of department.
 Individual study on problems in sedimentology and stratigraphy.
 897 Special Problems in Structural Geology and Tectonics Fall, Spring, Summer.
 1 to 4 credits.
 A student may earn a maximum of 6 credits in all enrollments for this course.
 RB: GLG 351 R: Open only to graduate students in the Department of Geological Sciences.
 Approval of department.
 Individual study on rock deformation or major expressions of deformation.
 From two to seven weeks of field study during semester breaks may be required for certain research projects.
 898 Special Problems in Environmental Geosociences Fall, Spring, Summer.
 1 to 4 credits.
 A student may earn a maximum of 6 credits in all enrollments for this course.
 R: Open only to graduate students in the Department of Geological Sciences.
 Approval of department.
-Individual study on problems in environmental geosciences.

-899 Master's Thesis Research

-Fall, Spring, Summer.
+Individual study on problems in environmental geo- 899 Master's Thesis Research Fall, Spring, Summer.
 1 to 10 credits.
 A student may earn a maximum of 36 credits in all enrollments for this course.
-R: Open only to master's students in the Department of Geological Sciences.
+R: Open only to masters students in the Department of Geological Sciences.
 Approval of department.
 Master's thesis research.

 900 Research Strategies and Methods in Environmental Engineering and Science Spring.
 1(1-0) Interdepartmental with Environmental Engineering.
 Administered by Environmental Engineering.
 R: Open to graduate students in the Department of Civil and Environmental Engineering and open to graduate students in the Department of Geological Sciences.
 Not open to students with credit in CE 900.
 Criteria for quality research, scientific method, scientific arguments, statistical testing, critical thinking skills, reviewing journal articles, literature synthesis, writing proposals and papers, giving presentations, responsible conduct of research.
+901 Research Strategies and Methods Fall, Spring.
+1(1-0) A student may earn a maximum of 3 credits in all enrollments for this course.
+RB: Undergraduate degree in Engineering or Sciences Selected topics in the earth and environmental sciences.

-999 Doctoral Dissertation Research Fall, Spring, Summer.
+999 Doctoral Dissertation Research

+Fall, Spring, Summer.
 1 to 24 credits.
 A student may earn a maximum of 120 credits in all enrollments for this course.
 R: Open only to doctoral students in the Department of Geological Sciences.
 Approval of department.

 Doctoral dissertation research.